eclipse-edc/docs/developer/decision-records/2024-04-19-tech-repo-split/README.md

-# Decision: separation build pipelines for Technology Repositories
+# Decision: Separate build pipelines for Technology Repositories

 ## Definition of terms